 Caltech, I held a staff position as a physicist at

-CERN in Geneva, Switzerland.
+and Aleph experiments.
 Prior to that I was at the

 Max Planck Institute